ahmadhassan7/ahmadhassan7/README.md

 - 🔭 I’m currently working on a private project 🕵️

-- 🌱 I’m currently learning Svelte and Prisma with MongoDB
+- 🌱 I’m currently learning Riverpod 2.0

 - ❓ Ask me about anything related to absolutely nothing 😇